 Does Your Dog Eat Too Fast?

-The answer may surprise you — and could have health consequences, too.
+The answer to why dogs eat too fast may surprise you — and could have health consequences, too.

 People are often told to eat slowly, both so that they don’t get indigestion and also because it’s simply what’s done in polite company.
 Dogs — you can tell them to eat slowly all you want.
 But for many, that advice will go about as far as reminding your pet that the fork goes on the left.